joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 list will only contain `null` values for field types which don't support timephased data.
-The remaining arguments passed to the method, the timescale and the units type for the returned `Duration` instances, are the same as for the non-parameterised methods we've looked at previously.
+The remaining arguments passed to the method, the timescale and the units type for the returned `Duration` instances, are the same as for the non-parametrised methods we've looked at previously.

 ### Cost
-Here's another example illustrating these parameterised methods being used to retrieve timephased cost data.
+Here's another example illustrating these parametrised methods being used to retrieve timephased cost data.

 === "Java"